An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 - Mineral oil

 It is unclear which of the phototherapy options below is best.
 More research is needed.

 Psoralen and Ultraviolet A Radiation (PUVA)

-PUVA treatments cause inflammation and redness in the skin within 2 - 3 days after treatment.
+PUVA treatments cause inflammation and redness in the skin within 2 to 3 days after treatment.
 Such damage inhibits skin cell proliferation and reduces psoriasis plaque formation.

-Forms of psoralen include methoxsalen, 8-methoxypsoralen (8-MOP), or bergapten (5-MOP).
+Forms of psoralen include methoxsalen, 8-methoxypsoralen or bergapten.
 The effectiveness of the treatment is based on a chemical reaction in the skin between the psoralen and light, which creates the redness and inflammation that prevents the psoriasis disease process.

-- The patient enters and stands in a light box -- a unit lined with ultraviolet lamps.
+- The person enters and stands in a light box, which is a unit lined with ultraviolet lamps.
 The initial UVA exposure time is very short (seconds to several minutes), and then increases to 20 minutes or longer.
-The amount of time a person is exposed to UVA rays depends on the skin type, with the shortest times recommended for fair-skinned patients.
+The amount of time a person is exposed to UVA rays depends on the skin type, with the shortest times recommended for fair-skinned people.

 Treatments may be repeated two or three times a week.
 They should never be performed more frequently than once every other day, because the full effects of the treatments are not evident for 48 hours.
 It takes an average of about 25 PUVA treatments for the full effect to be seen, but during that period treatment intensity may vary.

 - If there is no response after 10 treatments, the doctor may increase the UVA energy.

 - If there is still no response after 15 treatments, the psoralen dosage may be increased.